 When that is the case, and a separate cause of action for breach of contract exists because of a tenant's actions, it is important to have the right legal team that can pursue remedies on your behalf through all possible routes.

-This occurs when a tenant leaves or abandons the property early before the term of the tenancy was actually set to end.
+This occurs when a commercial tenant leaves or abandons the property before the term of the tenancy was actually set to end.
 For example, if a tenant was supposed to leave in July but actually left in February, the landlord is allowed to pursue the amount of rent that would have been paid over those months.

-Landlords have certain obligations to mitigate damages, such as by advertising the property to other prospective tenants.
+Commercial landlords have certain obligations to mitigate damages, such as by advertising the property to other prospective tenants.
 Failure to mitigate damages, or failure to at least attempt to mitigate in good faith, could result in the inability to collect the total rent that would have been owed.
 An experienced attorney can help you with the specifics.

 - structural elements,